 How to save money on flights?
 That’s an eternal question for many budget travelers.
-No matter how hard we try, it seems like airline companies often tend to rip us off.
-They are just good at it!
+No matter how hard we try, it seems like airlines often rip us off.
+They are just good at it.

 I really don’t like flying.
 It’s very harmful to our planet and provides no cultural experience at all!
-For both reasons, I prefer (and encourage others) to travel by land with public transport.
+For both reasons, I prefer (and encourage others to) travel by land using public transport.
 However, if you do fly, I hope you’ll find some of my tips helpful…

 1. Carefully compare Miles plan, Flypass & Online Flight Agencies

-I also own a credit card with Miles plan.
-It offers 3x points for purchasing the flight from the issuing airline company, 2x points for affiliate airline, and 1x points for any other purchase.
-I rarely use the full benefit of this program and I will explain why:
+I also own a credit card with the Miles plan.
+It offers 3x points for flights from the issuing airline, 2x points for affiliate airlines, and 1x points for all other purchases.
+I rarely use the full benefit of this program, and I will explain why:

-Let’s say, I am trying to book a flight: Zagreb – Nairobi.
+Let’s say I am trying to book a flight from Zagreb to Nairobi.
 At the airline company that offers 3x points the lowest fare is $1,100, while at Online Search Agency, the cheapest I found is $350.

-…so I would earn a lot of points with the Miles plan mainly cause the flight costs a lot!
-I rather go for the significantly cheaper flight I found elsewhere, and I will still earn 1x points.
+…so I would earn a lot of points with the Miles plan mainly cause the flight costs a lot.
+I would rather go for the significantly cheaper flight I found elsewhere, and I will still earn 1x points.

 So are the people lying when they say they frequently fly for free?

-Probably not, it’s just their lifestyle may be more suitable for the Miles plan than yours.
+Probably not, it’s just their lifestyle may be more suitable for me.
 Here’s another example:

-Let’s say you live in New York, and have to fly for work to LA 5 times/year.
-You also have a vacation home in St Lucia and you fly there twice a year.
-If you find an airline company that offers cheap flights NY-LA & NY-St Lucia and that airline company offers Miles program, that program would be a killer deal for you!
+Let’s say you live in New York and have to fly to LA for work 5 times/year.
+You also have a vacation home in St Lucia, and you fly there twice a year.
+If you find an airline that offers cheap flights from NY to LA & NY to St Lucia, and it has a Miles program, that program would be a killer deal for you!

 Whenever I compare flight prices for my desired route, I can always find 3 times cheaper deal on an Online Flight Agency website, than through my Miles program.
-I collect my Miles by buying groceries and all other living expenses on that credit card, including the flights I book elsewhere.
+I earn my Miles by using that credit card for groceries and other living expenses, including the flights I book elsewhere.
 Skyscanner and Momondo are my favorite websites.

 Save money on flights with a Flypass plan?

-Just like with the Miles program, depending on your traveling plans, Flypass may work for you and it may not.
-Over the years, I gave a chance to various Flypass programs, and after doing my math, I would always realize I could save more money on flights by buying one-way trips separately.
+Just like with the Miles program, depending on your traveling plans, Flypass may work for you, and it may not.
+Over the years, I’ve given various Flypass programs a chance, and after doing the math, I’ve always realized I could save more money on flights by buying one-way trips separately.

 2. Commute to and from the airport with public transport

-Airport taxi fares are extremely expensive and budget travelers should always try to avoid them.
-It could be a pain in the but to hustle with the local transport after a long flight, but it’s worth it.
+Airport taxi fares are extremely expensive, and budget travelers should always try to avoid them.
+It could be a pain to hustle with the local transport after a long flight.
+However, it’s worth it for me.

 The best way to find public transport from the airport to the city center is by inquiring at the information desk.
-Do not ask taxi drivers, cause they may tell you there is none, just so they can get you in their taxi.
+Do not ask taxi drivers, because they may tell you there are none just so they can get you in their taxi.

 An alternative for public transport would be a Shared Shuttle or Uber.
-It will be cheaper than a taxi, but still a lot more expensive than the city bus.
-Keep in mind, any transportation vehicle that is picking up passengers at the airport has to pay an airport fee for conducting their business there.
+It will be cheaper than a taxi but still much more expensive than the city bus.
+Keep in mind that any transportation vehicle picking up passengers at the airport must pay an airport fee to conduct business there.
 That explains high fees.

 You could also try to find a public bus outside the airport.
-For that option, you might have to walk 500m-1.5km.
-That’s when phone apps Maps.me or Google maps come in handy.
+For that option, you might have to walk 500m-1.5km away.
+That’s when phone apps like Maps.me or Google Maps come in handy.

 3. Camp at the airport

-Sleeping at the airports is a common thing due to odd flight hours, long connections, and delays.
+Sleeping at airports is common due to odd flight hours, long connections, and delays.
 I am sure you have seen people sleeping on the benches at the terminals.
-I rather go fancy and spread my sleeping bag:)
+I’d rather go fancy and spread my sleeping bag:)

 Budget travelers could take advantage of this perk.
 Here’s an example:

-Let’s say your departure time is 7 AM, which means you have to be there at 5, leave home at 4, wake up at 3:30… The prior night you went to bed at 11 PM.
-That is 4.5h of sleep only.
+Let’s say your departure time is 7 AM, which means you have to be there at 5, leave home at 4, and wake up at 3:30… The night before, you went to bed at 11 PM.
+That is only 4.5h of sleep.

 Other than getting more sleep, there are more reasons why I like doing this:

-- It is more likely to find public transport to the airport at 9 PM, than at 4 AM, and I already covered the airport taxi prices above.
+- It is more likely to find public transport to the airport at 9 PM than at 4 AM, and I already covered the taxi prices to the airport above.

-- One night sleep free of charge instead of booking a room
+- One night’s sleep free of charge instead of booking a room

 - If you get to the airport the night before, it’s less likely you’ll miss your flight!